 Sicily's Indigenous CyberTrackers

-We agthered local ecological knowledge from and with hunters, shepherds and forestry workers using CyberTracker.
+We gathered local ecological knowledge from and with hunters, shepherds and forestry workers using CyberTracker.

 Rewilding Guides Training